By Andrew Mackinnon

 other publicly owned Australian federal government child-entities matching the remaining resources processed, refined or produced in Australia,

-upon transfer of ownership by Australian Mining and Extraction of the resources in Australia it mines or extracts to Australian Resources, comprising
+upon transfer of ownership by Australian Mining and Extraction of the resources in the ground in Australia it mines or extracts to Australian Resources, comprising

 thermal coal,